fireproofsocks/zappa/README.md

 ```
 git clone git@github.com:fireproofsocks/zappa.git
+cd zappa
 mix deps.get
 ```

+See [CONTRIBUTING](CONTRIBUTING.md) for notes on contributing features and bug fixes.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can